Love and Hugs - Health for the Body, Mind and Heart

 Looks like there is a good chance of it!

-Hugging and physical touch becomes increasingly important with age.
-University psychologist Janice Kiecolt-Glaser told USA Today, “The older you are, the more fragile you are physically, so contact becomes increasingly important for good health."
+Hugging and physical touch become increasingly important with age.
+University psychologist Janice Kiecolt-Glaser told USA Today, “The older you are, the more fragile you are physical, so contact becomes increasingly important for good health."

 Studies show that loneliness, especially with age, may increase stress and have bad health effects, too.
 Hugging someone makes us immediately feel closer to that person and lessons those lonely feelings.